bcoe/awesome-sentry/README.md

 #### Articles / Docs

 - [Logs are Generally Available](https://blog.sentry.io/logs-generally-available/) - Launch announcment for logs.
 Includes examples for getting started.
-- [How Sentry could stop npm from breaking the Internet](https://blog.sentry.io/how-sentry-could-stop-npm-from-breaking-the-internet/) - Using tracing and alerts to catch anomalies before they break an application.
+- [How Sentry could stop npm from breaking the Internet](https://blog.sentry.io/how-sentry-could-stop-npm-from-breaking-the-internet/) - Using tracing and alerts to catch traffic anomalies before they break an application.

 #### Videos